talosgl/jojos-tech-guides/docs/python-script-setup.md

 ---

 ### 3. Launch VS Code & Take a moment to look at the UI
 Now let's launch VS Code.
-You might have it auto-launch after it finishes installing.
+It may auto-launch after it finishes installing.
 If not, here's the standard ways:

 - Windows: Launch VS Code from **Start** > **Search** > type in `vs code` > Click **Open**
 	- <img src="imgs/python-script-setup/Pasted image 20250902142931.png" alt="Launching VS Code from Windows Start menu" width="500">